 Dental Crowns (Caps) in Amherst, NH

 Nobody wants a less than perfect smile.
 Teeth that are chipped, discolored, decayed, or missing can make you reluctant to smile, talk, or eat around other people.
 Sometimes the damaged tooth can be painful and in need of care.
-If you have damaged or missing teeth, a dental crown or bridge can restore your smile to its former natural beauty and function, and Amherst dentist, Dr. Edwards, can help.
+If you have damaged or missing teeth from wear and tear, a dental crown or bridge can restore your smile to its former natural beauty and function, and Amherst dentist, Dr. Edwards, can help.

 Dental crowns and bridges are similar in appearance but have very different functions.
 A dental crown is recommended to repair a tooth that is decayed, damaged, or broken.
 A dental bridge is a popular option for replacing missing teeth.

 - Why do I need a dental crown?